 - Keep local fisheries knowledge alive and well

 We are a DFO-designated At-Sea Observer Program service provider for BC’s salmon and crab fisheries.
 Our Observers come from the communities on whose doorsteps the fishery operates.
 All Observers are trained and DFO-certified.

 Dockside Monitoring Program

-We are also a DFO-designated Dockside Monitoring Program service provider for BC’s salmon and crab fisheries.
+We are also a DFO-designated Dockside Monitoring Program service provider for BC’s salmon, groundfish and halibut fisheries.
 As with our at-sea program, our dockside Observers are fully trained, DFO-certified, and hail from nearby communities.

 Biosampling services may be added to any monitoring program as needed.
 All of our at-sea Observers are trained to collect biological samples if the monitoring program requires it.

 We built a proof-of-concept design in 2011 based on open source technology to improve self-monitoring within the Area A crab fishery in northern BC.
 Over the years this small-boat scaled monitoring technology has expanded.
 In 2019 the prototype spun out into a social enterprise — Teem Fish Monitoring.
 We continue to work with them today.